gaoyuankidult/gaoyuankidult.github.com/news/index.md

 </style>
 #### 10th June, 2018 [Paper Accepted to [ROMAN](http://ro-man2018.org/)]

 >We investigate the applicability of deep learning methods to adapt and predict comfortable human-robot proxemics.
-Proposing a network architecture, we experiment with three different layer configurations, obtaining three different end-to-end trainable models.Using these, we compare their predictive performances on data obtained during a human-robot interaction study.
+Proposing a network architecture, we experiment with three different layer configurations, obtaining three different end-to-end trainable models.
+Using these, we compare their predictive performances on data obtained during a human-robot interaction study.
 We find that our long short-term memory based model outperforms a gated recurrent unit based model and a feed-forward model.
 Further, we demonstrate how the created model can be used to create customized comfort zones that can help create a personalized experience for individual users.

 <font size="1"> Yuan Gao, Sebastian Wallkötter, Mohammad Obaid, Ginevra Castellano, <b>Investigating Deep Learning Approaches for Human-Robot Proxemics</b>, IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2018), 2018.</font>